Waldwick High School: Extracurricular activities

 The school offers a wide range of extracurricular activities that all students have a chance to join.
 Drama Club allows students to participate in different musicals and perform them in a series of three shows for one weekend in the spring.
 In March 2017, Waldwick High School students performed in The Addams Family.
 Because the school is connected to the Waldwick Middle School, students have a chance to help younger students improve their acting and musical skills.

 The school has a science, technology, engineering and mathematics (STEM) team where students visit other high schools and compete in these topics.

 The school also has many ways for the students to get involved.
-There are 25 clubs to get involved with.
+There are a total of 22+ clubs to get involved with overseeing a wide variety of interests.
 Some have been around for many years, such as Photography Club, and some have been recently made, such as the Mind Over Matter club, which was created last school year, 2021-2022.

 Athletics

 The Waldwick High School Warriors participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment that took effect in the fall of 2010, Waldwick was a member of the smaller Bergen-Passaic Scholastic League (BPSL).
 With 308 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school's co-op football team with Midland Park High School was classified by the NJSIAA as Group II North for football for 2018–2020.
+The school's co-op football team with Midland Park High School was classified by the NJSIAA as Group II North for football for 2024–2026, which included schools with 484 to 683 students.